Desperate Housewife

 • Nature & Travel

-A study conducted by a team of researchers from Auburn University in Alabama has revealed that chewing toys can help anxious dogs improve their memory.
-The scientists evaluated the performance…
+A team of researchers at Auburn University in Alabama found that chewing toys can help anxious dogs improve their memory.
+The scientists evaluated the performance of 34 Labrador Retrievers in…

 • Nature & Travel